ralphsawaya/ovh/MongoDoc/mongodb_03_Move to OVHcloud mongoDB managed from an existing mongoDB instance/guide.en-gb.md

 ### Select OVH Plan
 - Based on the metrics collected (CPU, RAM, Disk IOPS, Disk Space, etc.), choose an OVH plan that meets or exceeds the current specifications of your MongoDB instance.
 - Consider future growth and scalability needs.
+You might want to consider how to [size a MongoDB clsuter](https://github.com/ralphsawaya/ovh/blob/main/MongoDoc/mongodb_02_Best_practise_to_implement%20_your_first_mongoDB_instance/guide.en-gb.md#mongodb-cluster-sizing).

 ## 2. Setup OVH Cluster
 - **Create Cluster**: Set up the new OVH managed MongoDB cluster.